tel: +44 (0)191 334 1121 email: firstname.lastname@example.org

 Our surveys are related to the Ordnance Survey National Grid using global positioning systems (GPS) with real-time kinematic (RTK) corrections typically providing 10mm accuracy.
 Survey data can be quickly processed and analysed and provided in a variety of formats, including full CAD integration.

-Our multichannel fluxgate gradiometer towed by quadbike allows fast, high-density, data collection.
+Magnetometry survey using our multichannel fluxgate gradiometer towed by quadbike allows fast, high-density, data collection

 Tel: +44 (0)191 334 1121